 The phase III GLOW study is currently ongoing in an older population and includes a study arm of ibrutinib plus venetoclax.

-DISCLOSURE: The CAPTIVATE phase II study was funded by Pharmacyclics LLC.
-Dr. Ghia has received honoraria from Abbvie, Acerta Pharma/AstraZeneca, Adaptive Biotechnologies, ArQule, BeiGene, Dynamo, Gilead Sciences, Janssen Oncology, Juno Therapeutics, Juno/Celgene/Bristol Myers Squibb, Lilly, MEI Pharma, MSD, Roche, and Sunesis Pharmaceuticals; has served in a consulting or advisory role for Abbvie, Acerta Pharma/AstraZeneca, Adaptive Biotechnologies, ArQule, BeiGene, Dynamo, Gilead Sciences, Janssen, Juno Therapeutics, Lilly, MEI Pharma, MSD, Roche, and Sunesis Pharmaceuticals; and has received research funding from Abbvie, AstraZeneca, Gilead Sciences, Janssen Oncology, Novartis, and Sunesis Pharamceuticals.
+DISCLOSURE: The CAPTIVATE phase II study was funded by Pharmacyclics.
+Dr. Ghia has received honoraria from AbbVie, Acerta Pharma/AstraZeneca, Adaptive Biotechnologies, ArQule, BeiGene, Dynamo, Gilead Sciences, Janssen Oncology, Juno Therapeutics, Juno/Celgene/Bristol Myers Squibb, Lilly, MEI Pharma, MSD, Roche, and Sunesis Pharmaceuticals; has served as a consultant or advisor to AbbVie, Acerta Pharma/AstraZeneca, Adaptive Biotechnologies, ArQule, BeiGene, Dynamo, Gilead Sciences, Janssen, Juno Therapeutics, Lilly, MEI Pharma, MSD, Roche, and Sunesis Pharmaceuticals; and has received research funding from AbbVie, AstraZeneca, Gilead Sciences, Janssen Oncology, Novartis, and Sunesis Pharamceuticals.

 1. Ghia P, Allan JN, Siddiqi T, et al: Fixed-duration (FD) first-line treatment (tx) with ibrutinib (I) plus venetoclax (V) for chronic lymphocytic/small lymphocytic lymphoma (SLL): Primary analysis of the FD cohort of the phase 2 CAPTIVATE study.
 2021 ASCO Annual Meeting.
 Abstract 7501.
 Presented June 6, 2021.